yamin-shihab/study-notes/grade_7/social_studies.md

 ## Chapter 2

 * In the 1300s, trade routes between Europe and Asia were disrupted, so the price of goods increased.
-* But then, technology such as faster ships, compasses, astrolabes started being invented.
+* But then, technology such as faster ships, compasses, astrolabes started being invented/improved.
 * Sailors originally went east to trade, so Christopher Columbus believed that going west would lead to Asia.
-He arrived in South America instead, where he got Aztec and Incan gold and made Spain rich.
+He arrived in South America instead, where he stole and plundered Aztec and Incan gold and made Spain rich.
 * Imperialism is taking over the land of other places, to expand one's empire.
 * In 1497, an English expedition led by Italian sailor and merchant Giovanni Caboto landed in Newfoundland and claimed it for Britain.
 He returned with lots of fish.
 * The Europeans then had regular contact with the Mi'kmaq and weighed the advantages of trading.
-* The Mi'kmaq traded old beaver fur to Europeans in exchange for metal tools such as knives, axes, pots, kettles, and nettles.
+* The Mi'kmaq traded old beaver fur to Europeans in exchange for metal tools such as knives, axes, pots, and kettles.
 * The Europeans liked the fur because the long outer hair fell off, leaving the fuzzy underfur exposed.
 European hatmakers used this to make felt.
 * The Beothuk people lived in Newfoundland and also encountered the Europeans.
 A friendly trading relationship however, was not established.
 They eventually became extinct.
 * It is thought that the Beothuk took fishing equipment from the Europeans to encourage them to leave from their traditional fishing areas.
 This eventually led to conflict.